 - 15%–20% of dogs in shelters are Pit Bulls.
 That said, it’s challenging to come up with an accurate number as the definition of the breed is quite broad.

-- 40% of Pit Bulls in shelters are euthanized each year.
-There’s simply not enough space, and the adoption rate for this breed is significantly lower.
+- 80% of Pit Bulls are euthanized each year.
+There’s simply not enough space in shelters, and the adoption rate for this breed is significantly lower at only 4%.

 - Pit bull statistics vs other dogs show that it takes three times longer for this breed to get adopted.
 Public opinion might have something to do with this.